shiponcs/react-state-management-in-form/README.md

+*I build this repo during doing stevekinney's course [State Management in Pure React](https://frontendmasters.com/courses/pure-react-state).
+So I cloned his basic [repo](https://github.com/stevekinney/user-signup-react-state) and build along with the course with some of my own modifications.*

 # Amazing Unicorn Startup

 In the base `master` branch, we have a mostly functional form.
 But, there are two problems.